arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ## Create a Shared Space

-Creating a shared space is simple and straightforward, however it requires you to have an Arduino account before you can get started.
+Creating a shared space is simple and straightforward, however it requires you to have an Arduino account and either a Business plan or School Plan before you can get started.
 If you haven't created any in the past, [create one](https://support.arduino.cc/hc/en-us/articles/360016724040-Create-an-Arduino-account) now!

 ### Login to your Private Space